San Alejo: History

 On March 11, 1827, the village officially received the title of "villa".
 In 1854 he joined the district of La Union and in 1865 was established as a municipality in the department.
 On February 3, 1870, obtained the title of "city" under the administration of Francisco Dueñas.
 By 1890 in San Alejo lived around 2880 people.
-Rafael Zaldivar, president of El Salvador in the second half of the nineteenth century, was born in this place.
+Rafael Zaldivar, president of El Salvador in the second half of the 19th century, was born in this place.

 General information

-The municipality covers an area of 251.64 km ² and its head has an altitude of 170 meters.
+The district covers an area of 251.64 km ² and its head has an altitude of 170 meters.
 The festivities are celebrated in the month of July in honor of the patron San Alejo and in the month of January in honor of the Lord of Miracles.
 Queiquín The original name means "stone town" or "stony place."